Scroll down for more information on the above resources.

 Building Owners and Maintenance Workers

 i.
 Maintainable designs facilitate safe maintenance– Many maintenance activities require working at height, in confined spaces, etc. Minimising the need and frequency of maintenance through DfM reduces the risks to maintenance workers and potential liabilities to building owners.
 DfM and Design for Safety (DfS) go hand in hand.

 i.
 Competitive advantage at home and abroad – DfM brings an enhanced value proposition and advantage for designers, whilst developers and building owners would be confident of a building which retains its value over time.

 Taking DfM forward through FM sector transformation

-BCA has brought together the industry, unions and other public agencies in tripartite Facility Management Implementation Committee (FMIC) to develop, oversee and review the implementation of the transformation plans for the Facility Management (FM) sector.
+BCA has brought together the industry, unions, Trade Associations & Chambers (TAC), and public agencies in a tripartite Facility Management Implementation Committee (FMIC) to co-develop initiatives to advance the Facilities Management (FM) sector.